Fall: Oct 20, 2020

 Multi-school Grants ~ up to $3,000 per school

 Multi-school Grants promote cooperation among Needham public schools, particularly the elementary schools, and ensure that the $5,000 Small Grant award limit does not create an impediment to that cooperation.
-For example, a terrific cultural arts program that is planned for one school may be of interest to other schools as well.
+For example, a terrific cultural arts performance that is planned for one school may be of interest to other schools as well.
 Coordinating the same program at multiple schools often improves efficiency and results in cost savings.

 Express Grants ~ up to $5,000